6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 4: Lucca and Barga

-- Head to Lucca to walk or cycle its intact Renaissance walls
+- Travel to Lucca and walk or cycle its intact Renaissance walls

 - Visit the unusual Guinigi Tower with oak trees growing on top